SmithB23/ChessPredictions_Tab/README.md

 - Software: Juypter Notebook, Python 3, StandardScalar, LinearRegression, XGboost, GradientBoosting, RandomizedSearchCV
 - I used Random Search to try and find the best hyperparameters.
 With 100,000 data points, the training for each model, XGBoost, and Gradient boosting took a couple minutes, increasing a realtivly small amount when increasing n_estimators by a couple hundred.
 - The increase in performance decreased pretty rapidly after using the RandomizedSearch.
 - While using 100,000 points was quite doable, using all 6 million points proved to be a bigger challange for my laptop.
 I tried removing columns before hand to prevent crashing, but the speed of the model was severly sacrificed to try and use the entire dataset.
+In the end, gradient boosting took about 35 minutes.

 ## Perfomance
 - *Statisitcal Performance*: